-I just wrote a two Yegge long blogpost on the performance of the Persistent Vector, along with some ways to speed the Clojure implementation a bit up.
-It's available on Persistent Vector Performance.
+I have written a rather long blogpost on the performance of the Persistent Vector, along with some ways to speed the Clojure implementation a bit up.
+It's available on Persistent Vector Performance and I believe a good read if you're interested in these kinds of details.
 For people not that interested in the details, it's probably best to have a look at the summary instead.

 Latest (interesting?) blogposts:

 - Swearjure is Turing Complete

 part 1: basics - part 2: indexing - part 3: tail - part 4: transients - part 5: perf

 I designed a quicksort implementation in Swearjure.
 It's completely useless, but is a proof of concept that Clojure is "usable" even if you remove alphanumerics.